What is AJ Bell Youinvest?

 - £4.95 and £9.95 to trade shares and investment trusts online, depending on the frequency

 - £1.50 to trade unit trusts and open-ended investment company funds online

-We’ve estimated the cost of investing various sums with AJ Bell Youinvest over the course of a year in the table below.
-The costs assume you only buy funds (shares work out slightly cheaper with some companies), and make four purchases and four sales each year.
+We’ve estimated the cost of investing with AJ Bell Youinvest over the course of a year, as shown in the tables below.

 Read our comparison of investment platform charges to see whether another platform could work out cheaper than AJ Bell for your portfolio.